 Settling a personal injury case before it goes to trial is common.
 Reaching a settlement agreement with the insurance company or at-fault party in a lawsuit is possible.
 However, getting there is a complex process that can sometimes take years.
 Other times, you can wrap up the entire case in a few weeks or months.
+The amount of time it takes for a personal injury case to settle depends on the complexity of the case.

 The duration of your personal injury case will depend on a range of circumstances.
 Some cases are more straightforward than others.
 The insurance carrier will face challenges denying the claim when liability is clear.
 Substantial evidence of someone’s negligence also creates problems in disputing fault.